Genivia/ugrep/README.md

                   the same order as specified.

            -j, --smart-case
-                  Perform  case  insensitive matching unless a pattern contains an upper case letter.
-This option applies to ASCII letters only.
+                  Perform  case insensitive matching like option -i, unless a pat- tern is specified with a literal ASCII upper case letter.

            --json Output file matches in JSON.
 If -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.